 We say this as the UKGC has recently fined them over £9 Million for transgressing many rules.
 That would be their second fine in a matter of a few years.
 However, as far as we know, not a single Dragonfish site, bingo or slot site has picked up a fine.

 The exiting of the Canadian Bingo and Slots market is another decision that resonates with the cautious compliance approach by the company.
 In our opinion, it is wise as the United Kingdom is their primary market.

 It will be interesting to see what action the new owners of the bingo network will take regarding bingo players outside of the United Kingdom.
 It does have ramifications for players, as we will discuss next.

 As Ontario was the primary market in Canada, Dragonfish never accepted players from British Columbia and Quebec.
 It would mean players would have their accounts closed and any funds returned.

-This new policy might have the same effect that we are currently seeing in licensed regions where more players are going to black market sites that do not follow any rules or regulations.
+This new policy might have the same effect that we currently see in licensed regions where more players go to black market sites that do not follow the rules or regulations.
 These black market bingo sites also do not offer players the same player safeguards that licensed sites provide players.